 P R O F E S S I O N A L E X P E R I E N C E

-Interdisciplinary Artist, Collaborator, Coordinator – Peg Butler, LLC, Portland, OR, 2005 to present.
+Interdisciplinary Artist, Collaborator, Consultant – Peg Butler, LLC, Portland, OR, 2005 to present.

 Artist.
 “Tree Star Thanks,” Indivisible Gallery, Portland, OR, 2017.
 Art & ecology group show.
 Installation represented social practice project.